Mile High Run Club - Upper East Side

 “The music and lighting added to the overall experience.”

-“The coach was really engaged during the class and gave the impression he wanted to be there.”
+“The coach was really engaged during the class and it was clear he was enjoying the session.”

 What To Expect From A Mile High Run Club Session